dr-binaryV1/bankuish-test/README.md

 ## Environment Vars

-Ensure the following environment variables are exported/injected.
+Ensure the following environment variables are set using a `.env` file in the root directory.

 ```
 SECRET=add_secret_string_here